 Overall, many people are not getting the right support at the right time, with potentially serious consequences in all areas, from health and wellbeing to education and employment and even long-term economic outcomes.

-Changing this will require concerted action throughout society, but there must be strong leadership from those with the most power to enact change - national governments across the UK.
+Changing this will require concerted action throughout society, but there must be strong leadership from those with the most power to enact change - the Government and NHS England - with a named lead for bereavement in both.

 Recommendations